NiagaChain/wallet-faq/src/faq/en/dexes-swaps/which-dexes-supported-in-unstoppable.md

 When it comes to the 1inch aggregator, it allows traders to split a single trade order between multiple exchanges within the Ethereum or Binance Smart Chain ecosystem for an optimum price.

-In the future, Unstoppable aims to complete integration with the [Thorchain](https://thorchain.org) decentralized exchange that enables cryptocurrency trades between blockchains.
+In the future, Coinclass aims to complete integration with the [Thorchain](https://thorchain.org) decentralized exchange that enables cryptocurrency trades between blockchains.

 Thorchain integration will enable convenient decentralized token swaps between the following asset types: BTC, ETH, LTC, ZEC, BCH, BNB, ERC20 and BEP20 tokens.